Tart cherry (AKA: dwarf cherry, sour cherry, Montmorency cherry) is an increasingly popular food in the USA and Canada.

 Typically, you’ll see people use melatonin as medication or/and supplement, especially those that suffer from insomnia and ADHD.

-Researchers from PLOS Medicine conducted as trial in 2018 and reported amazing benefits of melatonin for sleep.
+Researchers from PLOS conducted as trial in 2018 and reported amazing benefits of melatonin for sleep.
 Their double-blind, randomized clinical trial gathered adults who suffered from delayed-sleep wake phase disorder.
 The researchers gave them either 0.5mg of melatonin or placebo every night for 7 days.

 The results?
 Their improved sleep quality was closely related to lower sleep disturbances and sleep-enhancing effects.